clarkedarkmatter/carrieforky-0d637/content/pages/issues.md

           distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
       - question: How do you feel about vaccinations?
-        answer: |
+        answer: >
-          While I encourage all
+          While I encourage all to get the vaccine if they are able, I’m the only candidate for medical freedom.

+          I don’t believe governments or businesses should make medical decisions that affect you or your family in any way, shape, or form.
+          I don't agree that someone should lose their job due to their COVID-19 vaccination status.

           ![](/images/281000194\_125168336815134\_3411034341188653761\_n.jpg)
       - question: How is this different from what we have today?